 It's true that you can never really go wrong with chocolate, but it can be a bit of an unimaginative and impersonal gift.
 However, The Functional Chocolate Company has developed seven different purposeful and very thoughtful formulas for chocolate bars that will help her along with her mountain biking, as well as taste good.
 With different ingredients that help to boost sleep, offer an espresso boost of energy, relieve PMS and menopause symptoms, and more, this is a rather unique take on buying someone chocolates.

 On the Bike Ideas

-If you are picking out a gift for yourself, or you know a mountain biker well, then the right on the bike gift is something that's sure to see use.
+If you're picking out a gift for yourself, or you know a mountain biker well, then the right on-the-bike gift is something that's sure to see use.
 Mountain biking is tough on equipment and there's always a new thing to get.
 Here's a few ideas that will make for happier rides.

 For those that prefer not to carry a backpack, a hip pack is the next best thing.
 The Rapha Trail Hip Pack uses a durable ripstop nylon fabric that comes from recycled materials.
 It's got 3 liters of space and two external pockets work for carrying water bottles if your frame doesn't have the room.

 Whether or not she's already a night riding convert, give her a boost in light with the Niterider Lumina 1200 Boost.
 It's built to be bombproof, puts out 1,200 lumens (and if you think that's not enough, you'll be surprised just how bright it is, as our reviewer found out).
 It has seven modes, including a 'Boost' mode (where it gets its name) which will light up even the darkest, twistiest, sketchiest descents.